While new concerns may be replacing the talent war, it is important that firms take action to keep their talent happy.

 Understanding the generational differences in prospective hires

 These keys are especially important considering the number of millennials and zoomers—as Gen Z has come to be known—dominating the workforce.
-The oldest millennials are already approaching 40, and the oldest zoomers are approaching their mid-20s.
+The oldest millennials are over the age of 40, and the oldest zoomers are in their mid-20s.

 While some of the earliest millennials remember not having cell phones and high-speed internet, they readily embraced the technology once it became available.
 Zoomers, on the other hand, have never known a time when they didn’t have immediate access to the latest technology.